ReverseAndBot/Tinder-Bot/README.md

 > - not miss the release with limited customer slots (given to a new ***group of selected qualified customers***)
 > - receive discounts for trial accounts
 >
 > If you don't have a GitHub account, you simply can sign up here with your email address only.
-The account is free of charge.
+The GitHub account is free of charge.

 &nbsp;